 Bread Tabs for Labelling Cords

 Not sure which cord goes with which electronic device plugged into your power strip?
-Save yourself the hassle of following the cord from the plugin to the device for each item you need to move by labeling them.
+Save yourself the hassle of following the cord from the plugin to the device for each item you need to move by labelling them.

-Plastic bread tabs are perfect for labeling cords that are plugged into a power strip because they’re sturdy, have enough room to write on and can easily clip around the plugin end of a cord.
-Plus, they often come in different colors.
+Plastic bread tabs are perfect for labelling cords that are plugged into a power strip because they’re sturdy, have enough room to write on and can easily clip around the plugin end of a cord.
+Plus, they often come in different colours.
 You can also use bread tabs to label identical toothbrushes in the bathroom, silverware at a party and even wine glasses at happy hour.
 So save those tabs when you buy a loaf of bread!

 Interesting in turning more trash into treasure?
 Check out 50 things to repurpose all around the house.